 Reckless driving that “causes the death of another person” is a felony, punishable by up to 15 years in prison, a fine of $2,500.00 to $10,000.00, or both.
 (MCL 257.626(4))

 What should you do if you encounter someone driving carelessly?

 Stay calm.
 As safely as possible, try to distance yourself from the person – whether that means changing lanes, turning onto another street or pulling into a parking lot or onto the shoulder of the road.
 Call 9-1-1 to report the reckless driver as soon as it is safe for you to do so.

 Reckless driving in Michigan is defined as driving that shows a “willful or wanton disregard for the safety of persons or property.”
 (MCL 257.626(2)) Examples of reckless driving include: (1) speeding; (2) driving too fast for conditions; (3) texting while driving; (4) drunk or drugged driving; and (5) disregarding traffic signs and signals.

 Need help?
 Call the attorneys at Michigan Auto Law

-If you were injured in a reckless driving accident and have questions about your legal rights to pain and suffering compensation, economic damages and No-Fault benefits, you can speak to an experienced injury attorney at (800) 777-0028 for a free consultation.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+If you were injured in a reckless driving accident and have questions about your legal rights to pain and suffering compensation, economic damages and No-Fault benefits, you can speak to an experienced injury attorney at (248) 353-7575 for a free consultation.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.